blindpandas/bookworm/readme.md

 # Bookworm

-**Bookworm** is an accessible document reader that enables blind and visually impaired individuals to read documents in an easy and hassle free manor.
+**Bookworm** is an accessible document reader that enables blind and visually impaired individuals to read documents in an easy and hassle free manner.
 The main highlights of bookworm are:

 * Supports over 20 document formats
 * Support for named **bookmarks**.
 This enables you to mark interesting positions in the text for later reference